 - Learn about treatment support programs

-Help if Your Insurance Plan Does Not Approve ZYTIGA® Treatment
+If Your Health Plan Does Not Approve ZYTIGA® Treatment

 ZYTIGA® (abiraterone acetate) is a prescription medicine that is used along with prednisone.
-ZYTIGA® is used to treat men with castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone) that has spread to other parts of the body.
+ZYTIGA® is used to treat men with prostate cancer that has spread to other parts of the body.

 Who should not take ZYTIGA® (abiraterone acetate)?

 Do not take ZYTIGA® if you are pregnant or may become pregnant.
 ZYTIGA® may harm your unborn baby.
-Women who are pregnant or who may become pregnant should not touch ZYTIGA® without protection, such as gloves.
+Women who are pregnant or may become pregnant should not touch ZYTIGA® 250-mg uncoated tablets or other ZYTIGA® tablets if broken, crushed, or damaged without protection, such as gloves.

 ZYTIGA® is not for use in women or children.
 Keep ZYTIGA® and all medicines out of the reach of children.